jshodd/blog/content/project/senior-capstone.md

 ##Man in the Middle

 The first thing that my adviser and I wanted to look at is what an attacker could pick up by intercepting packets sent to and from a machine.
-**This project is still in progress! check back later for new updates!h
+**This project is still in progress! check back later for new updates!